Do loud noises annoy and disturb your Aspergers (high functioning autistic) child? If so, she or he may have APD.

 - may cope better with visually acquired information

 - having trouble paying attention and remembering information when information is simultaneously presented in multiple modalities (i.e., problems with multi-tasking)

 - need more time to process information

 - needing others to speak slowly

-Those children who have AUDITORY PROCESSING DISORDER tend to be quiet or shy – and even withdrawn from mainstream society due to their communication problems, and the lack of understanding of these problems by their peers.
+Those children who have APD tend to be quiet or shy – and even withdrawn from mainstream society due to their communication problems, and the lack of understanding of these problems by their peers.

 One who fails to process any part of the communication of others may be unable to comprehend what is being communicated.
 This has some obvious social and educational implication, which can cause a lack of understanding from others.
 In grown-ups, this can lead to persistent interpersonal relationship problems.

 Recent research has shown that practice with basic auditory processing tasks (i.e., auditory training) may improve performance on auditory processing measures and phonemic awareness measures.
 These auditory training benefits have also been recorded at the physiological level.
 Many of these tasks are incorporated into computer-based auditory training programs such as Earobics and Fast ForWord, which is adaptive software available at home and in clinics worldwide.